 In response to these events, as well as a newly introduced measure by the state legislature to ban any black immigration to California, the Lester’s decided to join the exodus of African Americans to Victoria in Canada.

-In spite of the success of the Lester & Gibbs business, Lester himself was a private man and left no documents or papers, so it is speculation that he may have felt some satisfaction that he was the 1st Black to sit on a jury in the Vancouver Island colony.
+While the Lester & Gibbs business was prominent in early Victoria, Lester himself was a private man and left no documents or papers, so it is speculation that he may have felt some satisfaction that he was the 1st Black to sit on a jury in the Vancouver Island colony.

 A brief article in the Colonist on February 18, 1860 reads as: “A negro on the Jury list”: The article state that Mr. Peter Lester, a Black grocer, was the first juror called in the Butts case.
 Butts objected to him at first, but Lester was allowed to take his seat with the jury.”

 It was not until November 26, 1872 that Blacks were formally added to jury lists.